cre8/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

       * `background_image`: OPTIONAL.
 Object with information about the background image of the Credential.
 At least the following parameter MUST be included:
           * `uri`: REQUIRED.
 String value that contains a URI where the Wallet can obtain the background image of the Credential from the Credential Issuer.
 The Wallet needs to determine the scheme, since the URI value could use the `https:` scheme, the `data:` scheme, etc.
       * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
+* `events`: OPTIONAL Object with information about the events that the Credential Issuer supports.
+The presence of this parameter means that the issuer supports sending notifications to the Wallet.
+The following non-exhaustive set of parameters MAY be included:
+  * `event_types_supported`: REQUIRED.
+Array of case sensitive strings that identify the event types supported by the Credential Issuer.
+Valid values are defined in (#event-types), other values MAY be used.
+  * `event_registration_endpoint`: OPTIONAL.
+URL of the Credential Issuer's Event Registration Endpoint, as defined in (#event-registration-endpoint).
+This URL MUST use the `https` scheme and MAY contain port, path, and query parameter components.
+If omitted, the Credential Issuer does not support the Event Registration Endpoint.

 An Authorization Server that only supports the Pre-Authorized Code grant type MAY omit the `response_types_supported` parameter in its metadata despite [@!RFC8414] mandating it.